How Long Should I Practice my Violin Every Day?

 What do we put at risk along the way?

-When we play the violin or any other instrument for too long, our muscles and tendons get tired.
+Our muscles and tendons get tired when we play the violin or any other instrument for too long.
 This can easily lead to crispation.
-Then pains can occur.
+Then, pains can occur.
 Our moves are not fluid and regular anymore.
 Our sound suffers together with our musical interpretation.

 That can lead to chronic pains and everything that comes along with it: fear of practice, suffering, inability to play, loss of interest, loss of pleasure, and so on.

-Crispation is an enemy to any good technic anyway.
+Crispation is an enemy to any suitable technique, anyway.
 Bad intonation, bad sound.
-Slow fingers, out-of-tune double stops: the list can go on and on.
+Slow fingers, out-of-tune double stops: the list can continue.

 If I concentrate wrongly on say the bow arm and then I play out of tune, then basically I learn and practice how to play out of tune.
 If I repeat bars in a loop, I don’t learn how to shift and get to that bar, I just practice the loop.
 If I tighten my right-hand fingers because I have to play double stops, then I practice again and again how to play double stops with a stiff hand, without vibrato, risking being out of tune.